StrawHatHacker/Kiyo-Discord-Bot-Template/README.md

 `OTAKUGIFS_TOKEN="API Key here"`

 ## Creating a command
 A command should be a file that exports an object.
-Required properties of that object are:
+Properties of that object are:

 ```javascript
 module.exports = {